alexkarls/tournament-manager/README.md

 - CREATE SCHEMA 'tournament'
 - Or with a visual tool (I have used Workbench in development)

+The view "recent_scores" must also exist (the SQL for this can be found in the report)

 **Required installations**

 - mySQL (the database)